 High textbook costs have become a barrier to student learning, retention, and equity.
 Reducing costs not only addresses student debt concerns but also improves end-of-course grades and reduces DFW rates especially for students from historically underserved populations (see: The Impact of Open Educational Resources on Various Student Success Metrics)

 The library has received a state grant to support CSU East Bay instructors who want reduce textbook costs in their courses.
-On a first-come, first-served basis, we will offer a $1,000 honorarium to instructors who commit to meet with a librarian and reduce course material costs in one of their classes by 50% or more for the Fall 2019 Semester.
+On a first-come, first-served basis, we will offer a $1,000 honorarium to instructors who commit to meet with a librarian and reduce course material costs in one of their classes by 50% or more for the Spring 2020 Semester.

 To sign up, see our AB 798 FAQ or contact one of our Affordable Learning Solutions (ALS) liaisons: